-The defense may argue why you (the petitioner) shouldn’t win the case.
+According to the law, the defense may argue why you (the petitioner) shouldn’t win the case to evict a tenant from the rental.
 A tenant may claim:

-Under Florida Law, you must file a complaint at the applicable County court.
+Under Florida Law, a landlord must file a complaint at the applicable County court.
 The County Sheriff will then serve the Summons and Complaint to the tenant, who will be given 5 days to respond.

 If the tenant does not contest the eviction, you may file for a Judgment for Possession.

 However, if the tenant decides to contest the eviction, the court will ask them to pay the outstanding rent.
-If there are disputes to the amount, they can file at the court to determine the correct rent dues.
+If there are disputes to the amount to pay, they can file at the court to determine the correct rent dues.

-Should the tenant fail to appear in court, the decision will be made in favor to the landlord.
+Should the tenant fail to appear in court, the final judgment will be made in favor of the landlord.

 The Judge may issue a Writ of Possession.
 Deciding on the eviction may take several days, and so may the issuing of the Writ of Possession.
 Afterwards, it is the responsibility of the County Sheriff to serve it to your tenant.